-All pools that are open for public use must comply with Section 19-13b33b of the Connecticut Public Health Code.
+All pools open for public use must comply with Section 19-13b33b of the Connecticut Public Health Code.
 District Sanitarians conduct a comprehensive pool inspection at least annually.
 This comprehensive inspection ensures that the pool is equipped with all the necessary safety equipment, including:

 - first-aid kits